adyujjwal/Sports-Day-Registration-Backend/README.md

 - Event registration conflict checking (events with overlapping times).
 - Secure user authentication.
 - Data storage and retrieval using a relational database.

-## Technologies Used

-- Java Spring Boot: For building the backend service.
-- Spring Data JPA: For data access and database operations.
-- Hibernate: Object-relational mapping (ORM) framework.
-- H2 Database: An in-memory database for development and testing.
-- Spring Security: For user authentication and security.
-- RESTful API design.
-- Gradle: Build automation tool.

 ## Getting Started